 What is rose gold?
-You probably know it’s a beautiful precious metal with a rosy sheen.
-Many people consider it a romantic choice for engagement rings.
-But what exactly is it?
-Find out below.
+You might already know that rose gold is a beautiful, precious metal with a rosy sheen, which many people consider a romantic choice for engagement rings.
+But what exactly is rose gold?
+Read on, to find out more.

 Rose gold is a mixture of yellow gold, copper and silver.
-The copper gives it a redder colour than yellow gold naturally has.
+The copper in rose gold gives the metal a redder colour than yellow gold naturally has.

 The silver helps to tone down the redness of the copper, achieving a subtle pink shade.